 The term co-parent is one that we hear with a great deal of regularity in our lives as family law attorneys.
 Co-parenting is a term that maybe did not exist 20 or 30 years ago but is now a term we hear used quite a bit when discussing two parents and separate households raising children together.
-Ideally, it is with a shared vision and focus that parents who may not agree on much agree to put aside their differences and raised children together as a team.
-I can think of no other situation that demands co-parenting more closely then with a special needs child.
+Ideally, it is with a shared vision and focuses that parents who may not agree on much agree to put aside their differences and raised children together as a team.
+I can think of no other situation that demands co-parenting more closely than with a special needs child.

 What sort of impact could your special needs child have on your divorce?

 Otherwise, when I think of conservative shipwrights, I typically think of medical and educational decisions that will need to be made for your child.
-For most kids this means the occasional doctor's visit or surgery and then whether or not to place your child in advanced or remedial classes depending on their specific situations.
-However, a special needs child may demand that you and your spouse take a lot more forceful rule in their educational and medical lives.
+For most kids, this means the occasional doctor's visit or surgery and then whether or not to place your child in advanced or remedial classes depending on their specific situations.
+However, a special needs child may demand that you and your spouse take a more forceful rule in their educational and medical lives.

 Questions about the material contained in today's blog post?
 Contact the Law Office of Bryan Fagan